Lindsey Dawson

 ABOUT THE AUTHOR

-Dawson, Lindsey (1945-) is a writer, speaker, editor and columnist.
+Dawson, Lindsey (1945-) is a writer, speaker and editor.

-Lindsey Dawson (nee Buddle) was born in Auckland.
-She began her career in journalism as a reporter for the Auckland Star and went on to work for the Western Leader before moving to radio.
-Dawson was a founding staff member of Radio Pacific where she worked as both a researcher and talkback host.
-In 1980 Dawson returned to journalism.
+In 1980 Dawson returned to print journalism.
 She wrote features for Metro and later became founding editor of More, Next and Grace magazines.
-For two years from 2006, she edited the quarterly magazine Plenty, owned by Hanover Finance, and her freelance work has appeared in a wide range of publications, including Life & Leisure, Citymix, Sunday, The Business Herald, Experience, NZ Listener and Alive.
+For two years from 2006, she edited a quarterly financial magazine, Plenty, and her freelance work has appeared in a wide range of publications, including The Spinoff, Life & Leisure, Citymix, Sunday, The Business Herald, Experience, Canvas, NZ Listener and Alive.

 She went on to publish two books of non-fiction, The Next Book of Home Decorating for New Zealand (1995), and Pearls: Words of Wisdom from the Ocean of Life (2001).